Table of Contents

 The DNA segments vary in different individuals and are hence beneficial in identifying individuals in case of a crime scene or a paternity dispute.
 This is known as DNA fingerprinting.

 These are highly repetitive DNA sequences and each DNA sequence consists of several thousand base pairs.
 A satellite can measure up to 100 million base pairs.
 These are found occurring in the regions of heterochromatin.
 The Y chromosome has abundant satellites.
-This makes it convenient for the researchers studying paternal genetic transmission in mammals.
+This makes it convenient for researchers to study paternal genetic transmission in mammals.

 The density of the DNA is the function of its base and sequence.
 The satellite DNA with its highly repetitive DNA has a reduced density compared to the rest of the genome.
 Therefore, the name “satellite DNA” is coined.